 - Ennerdale Water - Follow the lovely lakeside path around Ennerdale water on this circular walk in the Lake District National Park

-- Buttermere - This is a walk around the beautiful Buttermere lake in the Lake District National Park
+- Buttermere - This is a fine circular walk around the beautiful Buttermere lake in the Lake District National Park

 - Whinlatter Forest Park - Enjoy some fantastic walking and cycling trails in this huge park in the Lake District